balunist/mbp_docs2/source/installation/installation.rst

 Installing MapBoards Pro
 ************************

-See the following for steps to download the add-in installer.
-:ref:`App Store Installers <app_store-label>`

-MapBoards Pro is a *Fusion 360 Plug-In* written in Python available for both Windows and MacOS.
-The following describes the installation based on the targeted OS.

 .. _win_install-label:

 Windows Installation
 ====================

-To complete a new or update install of the add-in:
+To complete an installation or update of the add-in:

-- Verify that you are running the latest Fusion 360 version
+- Verify that you are running the latest Fusion 360 version.
-- Run the add-in **Installer** by selecting it in the Downloads directory with File Explorer; right-click and selecting Install
+- Run the add-in **Installer** by selecting it in the Downloads directory of File Explorer;
+  right-click and select Install.
-- With Fusion 360 running press **Shift-S**, select the Add-Ins tab, find the add-in in the list and select it, press Run
+- With Fusion 360 running, press **Shift-S**, select the Add-Ins tab, find the add-in in the list, select it, and press Run.
-- Verify that the add-in is running |running|
+- Verify that the add-in is running. |running|

 .. _mac_os_install-label: